nikitavoloboev/data/macOS/apps/day-one.md

 ### Photo a Day
 I make a picture of me every day and put it in the journal.
 Often doing it a new and different places and saying how I feel about the day.
 I want to do a collage of these pictures in the future.
 Sometimes I put more than one photo there.
 The idea is that I can replicate what happened to me from that day just from the photos.

-### Check ins
+### Travel
 Day One has a pretty awesome `activity stream` feature where it tracks the places you have been and visited to across your day and you can `check in` into those places and add some photos or comments to go alongside these check ins.
 I use this a lot and I especially love looking back at all the places I've been to and things I've done over time later by exploring Day One map.

+I also love tagging entries by country and geo tagging every entry.
+And I use tags like `new city` or `new country` or `new ..` often.

+### Life
+Writing about my life in a more open and free way.
+If something memorable happened to my life or I've been through something or want to say something, I write it there.

 ### Evaluation
 Weekly evaluation and self reflection.
 I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this and see through these tools to know how I spent my time and where I can do better.

-### Life
-Writing about my life in a more open and free way.
-If something memorable happened to my life or I've been through something or want to say something, I write it there.

-### Travel
-Documenting my travel experiences.
-Tagging entries by country and geo tagging every entry.
-I also use tags like `new city` or `new country` or `new ..` often.
-I also use Swarm app for checkins of various places.

-### Dreams
-My dream journal.
-I want to lucid dream and to do that you need to remember your dreams.
-You also need to get into the habit of making reality checks.
-I write about my dreams briefly in this journal and note down common themes about them, if any.

 ### Autolog
 I use [IFTTT](../../tools/IFTTT.md) to automatically post my public activity from Twitter / Instagram / Facebook to this journal.
 Since I do want to lead a more open life, I very often post in the public outlets and share my experiences there so I want to have those experiences in Day One together with my more private memories.